open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 makes populating the variant a SHOULD and `types.md` marks the field optional — so it gets no deviation entry.
 Before the capability existed these were untagged assertions and this provider failed ten scenarios for something its author could not fix, with nothing to record it as.

+`@string-typing` is withheld for a reason that is neither of those: it is a fact about the backend's type system rather than about the provider or about the SDK.
+See "Why the 2 fail" above for the measurement, including the two scenarios the withholding gives up.

 Everything else is withheld, and almost all of it for one reason: the provider implements none of `Init`, `Shutdown`, `Status` or `EventChannel`, so it is neither an `openfeature.StateHandler` nor